ycm-core/YouCompleteMe/README.md

     idea).
 With Vundle, this would mean adding a `Plugin 'Valloric/YouCompleteMe'` line to your [vimrc][].

-    If you don't install YCM with Vundle, make sure you have run `git submodule update --init --recursive` after checking out the YCM repository (Vundle will do this for you) to fetch YCM's dependencies.
+    If you don't install YCM with Vundle.

+    1. Make sure you run
+    `git submodule update --init --recursive` after checking out the YCM repository (Vundle will do this for you) to fetch YCM's dependencies.

+    2. If you are using Tern you also have to change to that directory (`cd third_party/ycmd/third_party/tern_runtime`) and run `npm install`.

 3. [Complete this step ONLY if you care about semantic completion support for C-family languages.
 Otherwise it's not necessary.]